jianshu93/neutral_mete_comparison/outline.md

 	 - This prediction is in better agreement with empirical patterns in forest communities, though in almost all communities there are a minority of species that deviate from the expectation of independence.
  - Rooted in the Maximum Entropy Principle (EM), METE yields the least biased prediction for the patterns given the input constraints and its specific configuration.
  - While other configurations with the same set of constraints exist under the EM framework, none of them provide better fits to empirical data than  METE.
  - The fact that the neutral theory outcompetes METE (and the other EM models as far as we know) suggests that the biological processes in the neutral theory indeed provide meaningful information that cannot be fully summarized by the current set of constraints.
+I THINK THIS IS GOOD AND WE SHOULD HIGHLIGHT EVEN MORE
  - While the two models have made an ambitious attempt to bridge the gap between patterns of biodiversity and patterns of energy use, they are both in their primitive stage with high potential for future development.
 	 - Additional/different constraints can be incorporated into METE.
 	 - The simplified assumption of full neutrality among individuals in the neutral model can be modified to more accurately reflect the relationship between demographic parameters and body size.